Holdover Tenant

 In Maryland, the only way you can evict a tenant is by obtaining a court order.
 Trying to evict a tenant in any other way will automatically fail and the tenant may even sue you for damages.
 The following are examples of eviction tactics that you must not engage in.

 • Using “self-help” eviction tactics.
-No matter the situation, you must not try to evict a tenant by shutting off their utilities, changing the locks, or removing their belongings.
+No matter the situation, you must not try to remove a tenant and end the lease by shutting off their utilities, changing the locks, or removing their belongings.
 The tenant must always be safe.

 • Evicting a tenant because of their race, religion, sex, color, nationality, disability, or familial status.
 Maryland fair housing laws require landlords to treat their tenants fairly and equally regardless of such classes.